akasfei/light-of-the-silent-star/_posts/2016-09-17-wanderers-sanctuary.markdown

 She came to me with the sweetest smile

-Told me he wanted to talk for awhile
+Told me she wanted to talk for awhile

 She said, "Fifty Seven, that's what they call me